Urban Resource Institute: History

 Urban Resource Institute was founded in 1980 as an affiliate of the Addiction Research and Treatment Corporation and expanded into domestic violence services in 1984.
 In 1985, the organization established the Urban Center for the Developmentally Disabled.
 Urban Resource Institute continued to expand its services for individuals struggling with addiction, with the founding of its Marguerite T. Saunders Urban Center for Alcoholism and Addiction Services in 1988.
-In 1990, URI opened two permanent residencies for adults with developmental disabilities.
+In 1990, URI opened two permanent residences for adults with developmental disabilities.
 Through the 1990s and 2000s, URI continued to bolster its services catered toward survivors of domestic violence and adults with developmental disabilities.

 Nathaniel M. Fields has been the President and CEO of Urban Resource Institute since 2012, when the organization split from its affiliate and became independent.

-URIPALS
+People and Animals Living Safely (PALS) Program

-Urban Resource Institute launched its URIPALS (People and Animals Living Safely) program in May 2013.
-URIPALS is the first program in New York and one of few in the United States that allows domestic violence survivors to live in a shelter apartment with their pets.
-Through URIPALS, survivors live in pet-friendly apartments and have access to private dog parks so they can play with their pets outside without encountering their abusers.
+Urban Resource Institute launched its PALS (People and Animals Living Safely) program in May 2013.
+PALS is the first program in New York and one of the few in the United States that allows domestic violence survivors to live in a shelter apartment with their pets.
+Through PALS, survivors live in pet-friendly apartments and have access to private dog parks so they can play with their pets outside without encountering their abusers.

-In 2015, URI published a report on the connection between domestic violence and pet ownership that drew from two years of data collected from the URIPALS program.
+In 2015, URI published a report on the connection between domestic violence and pet ownership that drew from two years of data collected from the PALS program.

+As of 2025, PALS represents the nation's largest network of pet-inclusive shelters.